WARNING: This product contains a chemical known to the State of California to cause cancer and birth defects or other reproductive harm.

 Flash the front panel LED of all devices on the network to verify connectivity.

-Display the installed firmware version of the selected network component.
+Displays the installed firmware version of the selected network component.

 Displays internal receiver temperature.